 How to Apply

-The Delta Doctors program allows foreign physicians who are trained in this country to work in medically under-served areas for three years.
-The program is not a residency program, nor is the Delta Regional Authority able to assist in the placement of foreign medical students into residency programs.
+The Delta Doctors program allows nondomestic physicians who are trained in this country to work in health professional shortage areas medically under-served areas for three years.
+The program is not a residency program, nor is the Delta Regional Authority able to assist in the placement of nondomestic medical students into residency programs.